The Flying Doctor: Reception

+Preservation status

-Preservation statusThe Flying Doctor was thought to have been lost until workmen clearing a building site in the Sydney suburb of Fig Tree uncovered a film vault.
+The Flying Doctor was thought to have been lost until workmen clearing a building site in the Wollongong suburb of Fig Tree uncovered a film vault.
 They cut through the steel door using an oxy torch – somehow avoiding igniting the highly flammable nitrate film inside – and loaded a truck with the contents to take away for disposal.
 An office worker saw the truck drive by, loaded with film cans, gave chase in his car, and rescued the film, which included the first eight of nine reels of The Flying Doctor.
 Two years later, the BFI National Film Archive in London found a copy of the shortened, re-edited British release of the film, also eight reels long, in the possession of a large film company.
 Despite this print having been "totally rearranged", the last reel was found to take up exactly where the Australian one left off.